JJotace/JJotace.github.io/documents/02_Assignment/task.md

 1. **Analyze and plan**
    - Indentify all the databases assigned to our team that haven't yet been onboarded.
    - Define exactly what the code should do and how.
-   - Plan according to our current UBS architecture (dev, test, preprod, prod...)
+   - Plan according to our current company architecture (dev, test, preprod, prod...)

 2. **Ansible Playbook**
    - Design and implement an Ansible playbook that can configure oracle database collectors in AppDynamics.